I came across the Enneagram before I started reading Plato, and I read a few

 is a good stepping stone toward philosophy, although the difference

-between a philosopher such as myself and someone like Richard Rohr is
+between a philosopher and someone like Richard Rohr is

 that we philosophers don't just think about personality types, but also where